This post may contain affiliate links. Please read our disclosure policy.

 Yes, you can!
 If you’re cooking for more than one or want leftovers, simply double the quantities of the ingredients.

-Yes, it freezes well in an airtight container for up to 6 months.
+Yes, this meat sauce freezes well in an airtight container for up to 6 months.

 More Small Batch Sauce Recipes To Try